Introduction > Installation: Supplement > Installation: Existing environment (ComfyUI)

 - *1

-- It supports asynchronous node descriptions (async - await) -- in earlier versions, the execution of the node itself will result in an error.
+- Supports asynchronous node descriptions (async - await) - in previous versions, the node execution itself will result in an error.

-By default, this module will create a new container for the app (ComfyUI) - to prevent this container from being created, add the following plugin name to the following file:
+By default, this module creates a new container for the app (ComfyUI) - to prevent this, add the following plugin name to the following file: [1]

 - ・